NomarCub/obsidian-copy-url-in-preview/README.md

 # Image Context Menus

-This plugin provides the following context menus for images in [Obsidian](https://obsidian.md/):
+This plugin provides the following context menus for images in [Obsidian](https://obsidian.md/)'s reading view:
 - Copy to clipboard
 - Copy URL to clipboard
 - Open in default app